-Andrew and I have been married for twenty-two years now; myself being the year older.
-(So that makes me the boss, right? *wink*) In this day in age twenty-two years under the belt is no small feat.
+Andrew and I have been married for twenty-two years now.
+Being that I’m a year older than my husband that makes me the boss right? (*smirk*) In this day in age twenty-two years under the belt is no small feat.
 However, before it sounds as if I’m just tooting my own horn, let me say that we’ve made our mistakes, had our blow outs, and learned some things the hard way.
-That’s just what marriage is made of.
-Maybe it shouldn’t be this way, but marriage seems to have a learning curve.
-However, when you learn, you really learn, and if you don’t, here’s where things go a little sideways.
+It shouldn’t be this way, but marriage seems to have a learning curve.
+However, when you learn, you really learn, and if you don’t, here’s where things begin to go a little sideways.

 In our modern world, It’s almost a given that these words to ‘honor and obey’, more specifically, ‘obey’, will be unappealing, and possibly even appalling to a great deal of modern women–That is, when it’s understood incorrectly.
-This word once made me cringe as well, and to be honest, I don’t remember ‘obey’ in our wedding vows, (Convenient right?) though Andrew guarantees me it was.
-(Ha ha!)
-However, when all is said and done obeying works out to be a wonderful thing.
+This word once made me cringe as well, and to be honest, I don’t remember the word ‘obey’ in our wedding vows (Convenient right?)
+Andrew guarantees me that it was.
+(Haha!)
+However, when all is said and done obeying actually works out to be a beautiful thing.

-Now that we’ve got the basics down, and we understand what submission is and what it isn’t.
 What does submission really look like?
-Well, it can look like a whole slough of different things from the simpler acts of kindness, attentiveness, and respect, to things that may take greater effort like patience and long suffering.
+Submission can look like a whole host of things from the simpler acts of kindness, attentiveness, and respect, to things that may take greater effort like patience, compromising and even possibly long suffering.
 Submission sets a marriage up for better communication and connectivity, which in the long run creates a happier and healthier home environment.
 Most importantly, it’s an act of obedience towards God.

 “Wives, submit yourselves to your own husbands as you do to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.”
 Ephesians 5:22 NIV